Aniket0420/Aniket0420/README.md

 - 👋 Hi, My name is Aniket Singh Rathore
-- 🌱 I’m currently a third year CSE student at Lovely Professional University...
+- 🌱 I’m currently pursuing a third year CSE student at Lovely Professional University...
-- 💞️ I’m currently learning Machine Learning, Artifical Intelligence.
+- 💞️ I’m currently learning Machine Learning and Artifical Intelligence.
-- 📫 How to reach me
+- 📫 How to reach me: Linkedin - [@aniket0420](https://www.linkedin.com/in/aniket0420/) , Gmail - aniketr0123@gmail.com

 <!---
 Aniket0420/Aniket0420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.